alepbloyd/forest_generator/README.md

 1. Generate sparkles (asterisks) in a few different patterns at random intervals on unoccupied cells.
 1. Place little rudimentary rock shapes on a handful of random cells.

-(Chrome does not love this for me, but generally works alright if you shrink your viewing window down and refreshing, or try another browser)
+Chrome does not run this too smoothly above a certain window size, but generally works alright if you shrink your viewing window down and refreshing, or generally runs smoother in Firefox.
+In addition - this is a work-in-progress-first-ever project, so code contains comments and is disorganized.

 ## Why the long README?